DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Save changes to the file.

-Now open `enblocal.ini` file in the folder, change input commands to be as the some ones as in TPF:
+Now open `enblocal.ini` file in the folder, change input commands to be as the same ones as in TPF:

 -   KeyCombination=0
 -   KeyUseEffect=121